lxhunter/ansible-filter-plugins/README.md

 > jinja built-in

-Capitalize a value.
+Capitalize a string.
 The first character will be uppercase, all others lowercase.

 ```python
 {{ "foo bar"|capitalize }}